 I was inspired to make focaccia after watching Salt Fat Acid Heat, though a sourdough rise makes this focaccia fairly different from quick yeast focaccia.
 The result is more of a Tuscan-style focaccia.
 The long sourdough rise makes it chewier and less fluffy than typical North American focaccia.

-For fluffier focaccia with sourdough flavor, add 1 tsp of instant yeast (affiliate link) in with the starter and reduce the initial rise to just 2 hours.
+For fluffier focaccia with sourdough flavor, add 1 tsp of instant yeast in with the starter and reduce the initial rise to just 2 hours.

 Sourdough Focaccia Toppings

 While focaccia is delicious as an accompaniment for a meal, I like to turn it into a snack or appetizer by adding some toppings.

 When adding toppings to focaccia, you can either make one big one, as described in the recipe, or make several smaller rounds.

 Add the toppings just before baking.
-There’s no need to add extra olive oil or salt.
+When adding toppings, there’s no need to add extra olive oil or salt.

 - Rosemary garlic: Finely dice 2 cloves of garlic and 2 Tbsp of fresh rosemary.
 Sprinkle over the bread with 2 Tbsp of finely grated Parmesan cheese.

 - Apple fennel: Slice one apple into thin slices.
 Leave the skin on the apple as it helps with the texture.
 Spread the apple slices over the bread, then sprinkle on 2 tsp of fennel seed and 1/4 cup of grated cheddar cheese.
 Extra old cheddar is delicious.

-- Tomato and goat cheese: Top slice of fresh tomato topped with a bit of black pepper and crumbled fresh goat cheese.
+- Tomato and goat cheese: Add slices of fresh tomato topped with a bit of black pepper and crumbled fresh goat cheese.

 - Caramelized onion: Thinly slice two onions and caramelize them before spreading over the focaccia.